Close Menu

 The SSA usually reviews cases every 3 years or every 7 years, depending on your medical condition and your chances of improvement.
 In order to end your benefits, the SSA needs to find that there has been medical improvement in your condtiion.
 The evidence also needs to show that you can return to work.

 If your condition has not medically improved, then your benefits will continue.
-Even where medical improvement occurs, in most cases the SSA must also show that you are currently able to engage in substantial gainful activity before they can end your benefits.
+Even where medical improvement occurs, in most cases the SSA must also show you are currently able to engage in substantial gainful activity before they can end your benefits.
+Only about 15% of SSA’s reviews result in SSDI benefits ending.

 Medical improvement occurs when your medical symptoms improve.
 They look at what symptoms were present at the time of the most recent favorable medical decision in your case.
 The SSA will look at the severity of your symptoms found in your medical records to find if should still be paid benefits.
 You are required to submit all of your medical records to the SSA at the time of your review.